 Included in your office packet are details of the steps that must be taken in preparation for your surgery.
 Our team is ready and available to help you navigate the pre-operative education and medical clearance process, from completing medical forms and managing pre-operative clearance to helping you create an optimal discharge plan or after-surgery plan.
 We can also help arrange for private rooms, VIP meals and other enhanced services, as requested.

 Your medical condition must be fully evaluated prior to surgery so that we can better understand and optimize any medical concerns preoperatively and plan your surgery and post-operative care.
 Medical Clearance is often provided by your own physician.
-If you do not have a regular physician or prefer to use a physician associated with Holy Cross Hospital, our staff can help arrange an appointment with a physician who can also be available to see you after your surgery, if appropriate.
+If you do not have a regular physician or prefer to use a physician associated with Holy Cross Health, our staff can help arrange an appointment with a physician who can also be available to see you after your surgery, if appropriate.
 If your own physician clears you for surgery but does not have privileges at Holy Cross and you need another medical specialist to help manage your care post-operatively, then we can make arrangements for an appropriate specialist to see you.

 Please schedule your appointment for surgical clearance 2-3 weeks prior to your scheduled surgery.
 Our office recommends this time frame in case you require more studies or a consult with another medical specialist.
 Advance planning helps ensure that your surgery will not be delayed or canceled.
 Your Medical Clearance for surgery will include a note from the physician who evaluated you “clearing you” to proceed with surgery, blood studies, urinalysis, chest X-ray report, EKG and any other studies which are required.